Cecilia Calderón

-Cecilia Calderón Prieto (b.
-5 December 1949) is an Ecuadorian economist and former politician representing Guayas Province belonging to the Alfarista Radical Front (FRA).
+Cecilia Calderón Prieto (born 5 December 1949) is an Ecuadorian economist and former politician representing Guayas Province belonging to the Alfarista Radical Front (FRA).

 Early life

-Cecilia Calderón was born in Guayaquil on 5 December 1949, the daughter of Abdon Calderon Muñoz and Rosita Prieto.
+Cecilia Calderón was born in Guayaquil on 5 December 1949, the daughter of Abdón Calderón Muñoz and Rosita Prieto.
 Even in her youth, Calderón leaned towards politics, actively volunteering for the presidential campaign of Andrés Córdova, the Liberal candidate for the 1968 Ecuadorian general election.
 She attended and graduated from the Catholic University of Guayaquil as an economist.